 - Any type of legitimate support or service animal is legally NOT a “pet” and should not be considered as such.

-- Property owners and property managers cannot require or take additional deposits or pet deposits because of a support or service animal.
+- Property owners and property managers cannot require or take additional deposits because of a support or service animal.

 - Property owners and/or managers can require any tenant, including a person with a disability, to qualify for properties based on income, rental history, and credit.
-They do not have to accept poor tenancy because an applicant is handicapped or has a service animal or companion animal.
+They do not have to accept poor tenancy because an applicant is handicapped or has a service animal.

 - If a tenant compromises the safety of other tenants or their property, if the animal poses a danger to other tenants, or the tenant does not qualify under the statuses, property owners and/or property managers do not have to allow the tenant in their rental units.